Xinglab/lr2rmats/README.md

 ### <a name="os"></a>Operating system
 lr2gtf currently can only be complied and run on Linux/Unix systems.

-### <a name="build"></a>Clone and build lr2gtf pipeline
+### <a name="build"></a>Cloning and building lr2gtf pipeline
 ```
 git clone https://github.com/Xinglab/lr2gtf.git --recursive
 cd lr2gtf
 make dependencies
 make lr2gtf
 ```
-`make dependencies` command will build all dependencies that are needed by lr2gtf. `make lr2gtf` will build main program of lr2gtf pipeline.
-Or, you could simply type `make` to build everything you need.
+`make dependencies` command will build all dependencies that are needed by lr2gtf. `make lr2gtf` will build the main program of the lr2gtf pipeline.

+Alternatively, you could simply type `make` to build everything you need.

-After building is done, path of `lr2gtf/bin` needs to be add to the environment variable PATH.
+After the building is done, the path of `lr2gtf/bin` needs to be added to the environment variable PATH.

 ### <a name="depen"></a>Dependencies
 lr2gtf is dependent on following open-source software: [minimap2](https://github.com/lh3/minimap2), [STAR](https://github.com/alexdobin/STAR), [samtools](https://github.com/samtools/samtools) and [Snakemake](https://snakemake.readthedocs.io/en/stable/).